chrmanMa0/CSDFTS_manager/templates/template_def.md

 These are definitions for parameter blocks for pH model, and the numerical model types.

 ###pH Model
+Currently only going to do Nanoparicle and None, and obviously None requires no further configuration.
+The configuration parameters for a nanoparticle block would be:

 Parameter Name | Type | Description
 ---------------|------|-------------
-pH Min         | Float| The minimum pH value for run pH Max         | Float| The maximum pH value for run pH Stride      | Float| The increment value for going from min to max pH
+pH Min         | Float| The minimum pH value for run pH Max         | Float| The maximum pH value for run pH Stride      | Float| The increment value for going from min to max pH pKA            | Float| The desired pKA pKB            | Float| the desired pKB
+Ntotal         | Float| The desired Ntotal